Notes on the XXI Olympiad – Rio de Janeiro 2016 (Rio and Me addendum one)

 Foto Oficial Presidenta Dilma Rousseff.
 Foto: Roberto Stuckert Filho.

-(From Wikimedia Commons BY-Palacio-do-Planalto)
+[From Wikimedia Commons BY-Palacio-do-Planalto.]

 On 2 December 2015, Eduardo Cosentino da Cunha, leading the Chamber of Deputies of Brazil and who the BBC labeled the “nemesis” of Rousseff led that body in filing impeachment charges against her that resulted in her suspension from office for six months.
 (Da Cunha himself would be indicted in May of 2016 as part of the Petrobras scandal.)

 But life in the favelas wasn’t all sweetness and light under Rousseff.
 Soon after Rio won its bid in 2009, da Silva announced the formation of Pacification Police Units.
 Initially promoted as a long-term, community-based, security solution to be accompanied by an increase in social services, the plan never reached fruition.
-As a result of an economic downturn and the redirection of public funds to Olympic development projects, the police were in place but the the latter part of the plan never materialized.
+As a result of an economic downturn and the redirection of public funds to Olympic development projects, the police were in place but the latter part of the plan never materialized.
 Meanwhile, an underpaid police force accused of collaborating with the drug cartels they were supposed to be thwarting found themselves under examination.
 A 2015 report by Amnesty International accused security forces in Brazil of frequently using excessive force and extrajudicial executions without accountability.
 All of this continued leading up to the Olympic Games.

 Michael Temer was installed as a temporary President during Rousseff’s suspension from office.
-His right leaning Brazilian Democratic Movement party was viewed as serving its corporate sponsors, paying back sizable election contributions with sympathetic public policies that allowed the razing, division, and sale of public lands and land claimed under eminent domain to developers cheaply for the consolidation of future private wealth.
+His right leaning Brazilian Democratic Movement party was viewed as serving its corporate sponsors, paying back sizable election contributions with sympathetic public policies that allowed the razing, division, and the cheap sale of public lands and land claimed under eminent domain to developers for the consolidation of future private wealth.

 Despite the government’s promise, Olympic development meant the fate of Vila Autódromo was essentially a death sentence as this current satellite view from Google Maps shows.